 It isn’t easy to stand out among such a competitive field – I’m talking about the ‘gorgeous Cotswold hotels’ market, of which there are many – but the award-winning boutique hotel Dormy House more than meets the challenge.
 From the moment I walked in the door and saw the cosy sofas and roaring fireplaces, to the friendly welcome at reception and then finally, arrived at The Snug, one of the nicest hotel rooms I’ve stayed in, I knew I was in for a treat for my stay in the Cotswolds.

 The bathroom was immaculate, with a massive walk-in shower and the deepest bath I have even bathed in: a massive tin tub in which I soaked for a good hour, my magazine propped up on the soap dish stand and sipping a pre-dinner G&T while listening to music from the bedside radio.
 Even the in-room iPod, which isn’t usually my type of thing, scored points because you could easily order cocktails through it – and the little room owl was very cute.

 We’d decided to eat in the more informal Potting Shed at the front of the hotel as breakfast would be in the Garden Room restaurant, and it was certainly a more relaxed atmosphere, with music blaring out from the walls (they did turn it down) and a friendly but casual service.
-I started with wild mushrooms on toast with crispy duck egg (£8) while my guest had the and the potted Brixham crab with warm blinis (£9) – the crab was delicious and the wild mushrooms were divine, perfect for a cold wintry evening.
+I started with wild mushrooms on toast with crispy duck egg (£8) while my guest had the potted Brixham crab with warm blinis (£9) – the crab was delicious and the wild mushrooms were divine, perfect for a cold wintry evening.

 As the occasion called for something hearty and comforting we decided to push the boat out and share the 20 oz T-bone steak (£40) cooked in the new ‘Bertha’ charcoal and wood-fired oven – it was very nice but plonked down without ceremony, which was a shame and an opportunity missed and the baked beetroot we’d ordered had been completely forgotten.
 The seasonal greens were terrific though and after all that we were way too full for dessert.